nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="facets"></a> Facets

 Facets are counts of unique values from fields in items matching search results.
-Facets are supported with collection search results and are enabled with the `include_facets` parameter.
+Facets are supported with collection or granule search results and are enabled with the `include_facets` parameter.
 There are three different types of facet responses.
-There are flat facets, hierarchical facets, and v2 (as in version two) facets.
+There are flat facets (collection only), hierarchical facets (collection only), and version 2 facets.

 Flat and hierarchical facets are supported on all collection search response formats except for the opendata response format.
 When `echo_compatible=true` parameter is also present, the facets are returned in the catalog-rest search_facet style in XML or JSON format.

 Several fields including science keywords, data centers, platforms, instruments, and location keywords can be represented as either flat or hierarchical fields.
 By default facets are returned in a flat format showing counts for each nested field separately.
 In order to retrieve hierarchical facets pass in the parameter `hierarchical_facets=true`.

-### <a name="facets-v2-response-format"></a> Version 2 Facets Response Format
+#### <a name="facets-v2-response-format"></a> Version 2 Facets Response Format

-Version 2 facets are enabled by setting the `include_facets=v2` parameter.
+Version 2 facets are enabled by setting the `include_facets=v2` parameter in either collection or granule search requests in the JSON format.
+In order to request faceting on granule searches, the search must be limited in scope to a single collection (e.g. by specifying a single concept ID in the collection_concept_id parameter).

 With version 2 facets the CMR makes no guarantee of which facets will be present, whether the facets returned are hierarchical or flat in nature, how many values will be returned for each field, or that the same facets will be returned from release to release.
 The rules for processing v2 facets are as follows.

-The collection response will contain a field, "facets" containing the root node of the facets tree structure.
+The response will contain a field, "facets" containing the root node of the facets tree structure.
 Every node in the tree structure contains the following minimal structure:

 ```
 var treeNode = {
   "title": "Example",         // A human-readable representation of the node
   "type": "group|filter|..."  // The type of node represented
-};
+}
 ```

 Currently, the filter response type defines two node types: "group" and "filter".
 More may be added in the future, and clients must be built to ignore unknown node types.

-#### Group Nodes
+##### Group Nodes

 Group nodes act as containers for similar data.
 Depending on context, this data may, for instance, be all facet parameters (the root facet node), top-level facets, or children of existing facets.
 Group nodes further have a